VNTANA-3D/viewer-demo/README.md

 displayed in the viewer while the model is loading, and the QR link, which will be encoded in the QR code displayed when the QR button is clicked.
 The poster is set through viewer's `poster` property and can be constructed from `asset.thumbnailBlobId`, while QR link is set through QR buttons `url` property.
-The QR URL we construct is just the embed link which automatically loads the AR.
+The QR URL we construct is the embed link which automatically loads the AR.